raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ## Planning Your Work

-In this section we are going to think about how to plan your work.
-In previous years, teams have often reflected that they wished they had spent more time in the planning stages of their experiment.
-Being organised should help make the most of the opportunity to run your code aboard the ISS.

-To help with designing your phase 2 program, we've put together the following activity for you to try:
+Teams have often reflected in previous years that they wished they had spent more time in the planning and design stages of their experiment.
+Being organised should make the most of the opportunity to run your code aboard the ISS, and in this section we've put together the following activity for you to try:

 ### 5 questions to get started